Inclusive Gathering Birmingham’s Leadership Community works collaboratively to pioneer a new way of being church.

 Our Core Leadership Team share a deeper level of spiritual and practical responsibility for Inclusive Gathering Birmingham and also are committed to supporting the wider Leadership Community.

 Our Inclusion Leads have lived experience in particular areas of inclusion and take the lead in keeping our focus on these areas in our welcome, language, learning, celebration and activities.
 (This is an expanding area for us.)

-Danielle Wilson is Inclusive Gathering Birmingham‘s pioneer leader/pastor and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
+Danielle Wilson (she/her) is Inclusive Gathering Birmingham‘s pioneer leader/minister and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
 She believes that loving Jesus pushes us to pursue social justice and inclusion in our communities.
-Danielle also works as the curator of Red Letter Christians UK’s blog and has more than 20 years experience in mission leadership and communications.
-She has recently completed her MA in Contemporary Missiology with a focus on Reconciliation, Justice and Advocacy.
-She’s been a singer for many years with the all-female acoustic soul band Eeek (who play at our special events from time to time).
+Danielle has more than 25 years experience in mission leadership and communications and was part of the team that launched and led Red Letter Christians in the UK 2019-2033.
+She has an MA in Contemporary Missiology: Reconciliation, Justice and Advocacy.
+She’s also been a singer for many years with the all-female acoustic soul band Eeek (who play at our special events from time to time).
 She’s married to Joel and mum to Evie and Josie.

 Dr Naomi Bennett-Steele (she/her/they/them) is part of our Core Leadership Team.
 She is the Senior Innovations Partnerships Officer for The Asthma UK and British Lung Foundation Partnership and has recently completed her PhD in Biomedical Materials Engineering for Ocular Drug delivery.
 Naomi was was part of the team that launched and led Red Letter Christians in the UK from 2019-2022.
 Naomi and her wife Lizzie are passionate about loving people on the margins and empowering the voices we don’t normally hear to create a diverse movement of people passionate about God’s love for his whole creation.